demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

                 "auto_escalation": false,
                 "automated": true,
                 "base_type": "server",
-                "description": "The IP address of a mail server which is sending emails that contain a malicious attachment which infects a victim's computer with malware.", "display_name": "Malware Attachment Mail Server",
+                "description": "The IP address of a email server which is sending emails that contain a malicious attachment which infects a victim's computer with malware.", "display_name": "Malware Attachment Mail Server",
                 "name": "sends_malware_attachments"
             },